timrosskamp/plain-transition/README.md

 plain-transition is a very lightweight and simple function with no dependencies.
 It allows you to create a simple and smooth transition from one value to another.
 Nothing more, nothing less.

+## Features

+* Small build size (1kb minified)
+* Suitable for every kind of animation (DOM, CSS, Canvas, etc.)
+* Runs `requestAnimationFrame` only if transitions running and not all the time.

 ## Installation

 ### Using a module bundler